jerelmiller/redux-simple-auth/README.md

 **Credentials**

-An authenticator that handles most email/username and password flows.
+An authenticator aimed to abstract away many of the common authentication scenarios used when authenticating via credentials.

 ```javascript
 import { createCredentialsAuthenticator } from 'redux-simple-auth'